 A WEEK OR TWO

-Most men however, won’t experience beard itch at all.
-If you on the other hand do, you can take comfort in knowing that prickly cactus feeling will only last a matter of a week or two.
-After the stubble phase has ran its course the beard becomes softer and more gentle upon the face.
+Most men, however, won’t experience beard itch at all.
+If you do, you can take comfort in knowing that prickly cactus feeling will only last a matter of a week or two.
+After the stubble phase has run its course, the beard becomes softer and gentler upon the face.

-A little trick you can use is applying hydrocortisone cream to stop the itch if it’s absolutely unbearable.
-It’s a miracle-cure at times but you like anything else that works wonders, it should not be using for a long period of time.
-There are some dangers that come along with it, like thinning the skin; so please do your research and be careful when and where you apply it.
+A little trick you can use is applying hydrocortisone cream (see Cortizone on Amazon) to stop the itch if it’s absolutely unbearable.
+It’s a miracle-cure at times, but like anything else that works wonders, it should not be usedfor a long period of time.
+There are some dangers that come along with it, like thinning the skin,so please do your research and be careful when and where you apply it.

-If the itch happens to comes back take some consideration into your skin itself, not the beard.
+If the itch happens to come back, take some consideration into your skin itself, not the beard.
 Perhaps you have dry skin or another condition causing the annoying sensation to occur.

-A few remedies you may want to consider are cleansing with beard wash, moisturizing with beard oil, and using a beard comb.
+A few remedies you may want to consider are cleansing with beard wash, moisturizing with beard oil, and using a beard comb – see these beard grooming kits.
 If nothing else, consider taking a trip to the dermatologist.

 Heavy stubble wins, or at least science says so.
-But here’s something to also consider, during the same study involving 351 women, bearded men were perceived with the highest parenting skills.
+But here’s something to also consider, during the same study involving 351 women, bearded men were perceived with the highest parenting skills.43333